spraetor/spraetor.github.io/_posts/2016-01-02-template-integer-sequence.markdown

 On [Stackoverflow](http://stackoverflow.com/questions/17424477/implementation-c14-make-integer-sequence/17426611)
 another variant of the sequential implementation to create an integer sequence is published.
-There, the break condition is realized using a `std::conditional` statement and the `PushBack` helper class is included in the `IntSeq` class directly.
+There, the break condition is realized using a `std::conditional` statement and the `PushBack` helper class is included in the `MakeSeq` class directly.
 This may reduce the number of templates to be instantiated by the compiler and may be preferable in this context: